itu-devops/lecture_notes/sessions/session_08/Slides.md

 - If you don't need to parse further the `@message` field

-- In your exercises example !!!
+- In your exercises example

 ### FRELK: With the Redis message broker

+Redis = in memory data structure that can be used as DB, cache, and message broker

-- Purpose: prevention of data loss
+Purpose: prevention of data loss.
+Can you explain how?

 ![](images/FRELK.png)

-### .NET logging package + EK

-> "My group ditched LogStash last year in part because it is slow, but also because .NET had a logging package that seamlessly integrated with ElasticSearch.
-So we basically just logged straight into ElasticSearch"
-> (DevOps student from 2021)